LOCATION AND DESCRIPTION

 PUBLIC USE FACILITIES

 County and township roads provide good access to most of the wildlife area.
 Small parking lots are scattered throughout.
-The shooting range is closed for maintenance and cannot be accessed.

 Further information may be obtained from the Area Manager, Killbuck Marsh Wildlife Area, 1691 Centerville Road, Shreve, Ohio 44676, telephone (330)567-3390; or from Wildlife District Three Office, 912 Portage Lakes Drive, Akron, Ohio 44319, telephone (330)644-2293.